dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 0111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111
 ```

 The first bit is a 0 because LONG_MAX is a signed integer, that is it can be negative of positive.
 Signed integers use the first bit to determine the sign, `0` for positive, `1` for negative.
-The other bound is `LONG_MIN`, set to `-9,223,372,036,854,775,808`, which is the same above, but where the first bit is a 1:
+The other bound is `LONG_MIN`, set to `-9,223,372,036,854,775,808`, which has the following binary representation:
 ```
 1000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000
 ```